Hoppers of North Carolina:

 Identification

-Description: Pale yellowish-green overall, sometimes with a strong yellowish tint.
-The vertex is half as long in the middle than against the eyes, and is evenly rounded except at the apex (in the middle), where it is slightly conical.
-The female pregenital sternite has the posterior margins roundedly emarginate to one-third the length of the segment; sometimes it is slightly notched in the middle but always has a notched appearance due to a brown V-shaped spot in the middle.
+Description: Ochraceous to pale yellowish overall, with the forewings yellowish subhyaline and the eyes [typically] a reddish-brown.
+The vertex is roundedly produced and half as long in the middle than against the eyes, and is evenly rounded except at the apex (in the middle), where it is slightly conical.
+The female pregenital sternite has the posterior margins roundedly emarginate to one-third the length of the segment; sometimes it is slightly notched in the middle but always has a notched appearance due to a brown V-shaped spot in the middle; the lateral angels of the posterior margin are rounded.
 The male plates are broad at the base, roundedly narrowing to a very obtuse, truncated apex; together the plates are the shape of a "bluntly pointed spoon" (DeLong 1948).
-Adults are around 7.0 mm long.
-(DeLong 1948), (DeLong 1918)
+Adult males are 6.2 to 6.8 mm long, females are 6.5 to 6.9 mm.
+(DeLong 1948, DeLong 1918, Cwikla 1988)

 For diagrams of the genitalia of this species, see: Dmitriev.